Code-Institute-Submissions/user-centric-frontend-2/README.md

 #### Start
 There are **4 pages** within the **Start page**.

-**The first page** - features an artistic hero-image, showing what the website is about.
+**The first page** - features an artistic **hero-image**, showing what the website is about.
 There is a different but similar hero-image for small devices and another for medium to large devices, so that it looks good on each size.
-A **box with text** and **two buttons** contained within it, slides in from the left to catch the user’s attention.
+A **box with text** and **two buttons** "Schedule & Contact", contained within the box, slides in from the left to catch the user’s attention.
 Clicking one of the buttons pops up a **contact modal**.
 On a small device, the text on the box is reduced.
-On some phones, the **navigation button** is not clear in contrast to the hero-image, so to fix that a background color to the button is added, same with the **navigation links**, a text-shadow is put to make them more clear.

-**The second page** - has information about the club, *not too much text to overwhelm the reader* and the text is divided into 4 parts with an image in the middle, making the reading more enjoyable.
-On medium devices the image is removed and on smaller devices, purple borders left and right appears.
+**The second page** - has information about the club, *not too much text to overwhelm the reader* and the text is divided into 4 parts with an **image** in the middle, making the reading more enjoyable.
+On medium devices the image is removed and on smaller devices,**purple borders** left and right appears.

-**The third page** - has a **video** in the center and a **big quote** under it stretching full width, dividing the **video** and the **gallery**.
+**The third page** - has a **video** in the center and a **big blockquote** under it stretching full width, dividing the **video** and the **gallery**.

 **The fourth page** - has a **slideshow gallery** in the center.
 On the bottom right there is a **Start link**.
 Below is the **footer**.

 #### Schedule
-The Schedule page features a nicely colored hero-image and **two cards** in the center, matching the colors of the hero-image.
-One card for Adult Training and one for Child Training, containing days and times displayed clearly.
+The Schedule page features a nicely colored **hero-image** and **two cards** in the center, matching the colors of the hero-image.
+One card for Adult Training and one for Child Training, containing **tables** with days and times displayed clearly.

 #### Pricing
 The Pricing page features **two cards** in the center, one for Training Fee and the other for The Gym.
-Behind the cards there is a background color and a dark green line in the center stretching full width across the page.
+Behind the cards there is a background color and a dark **green div line** in the center stretching full width across the page.
 The line is viewable in medium to large devices to make the page look more stylish.

 #### Contact
-The Contact page features an uplifting hero-image and a simple **contact form** with Name, Email and Message inputs, and a **send button**.
+The Contact page features an uplifting **hero-image** and a simple **contact form** with Name, Email and Message inputs, and a **send button**.
 The background color of the contact form matches the flowers on the hero-image.

 ### Existing Features